 Pūtaiao and Tikanga-ā-iwi are two of the learning areas in Te Tautoko 74 – Te Pī, with a focus on economics and business.

-Teachers can adapt the learning tools from these teachers’ notes to use in their own teaching and learning programmes.
+Teachers can adapt the learning tools from this resource to use in their own teaching and learning programmes.

 Te Tautoko 74: Mā to Pouako - He aratohu mō te whakaako rautaki pānui